AC8L/DigiPi_RigHat/README.md

 ## PCB Ordering and final assembly
 1. Use fabrication files in DigiHat_Fabrication_Files folder to order the PCB from PCB manufacturers like JLCPCB.
+If you chose SMD factory assembly, chose bottom-side assembly!
+And verify component placement.
+I had to flip the MOSFET position.
 The PCB will arrive with resistors and the MOSFET soldered.
 Optionally, you can order PCB front panel as well, which will give your DigiPi professional look.
 There are two versions of the front panel - with holes for LED's and without.
 2. Solther PIN header and TRRS connector to the bottom of the PCB.
 3. Sother LED's at the top, pay attention to the polarity.
 The negative pin (short pin, the cathode) goes to the square pad.
 4. If using JST-XH connector - bend JST male pins 90 degree and solder to the bottom of the PCB as shown in the photo below.
 If using JST-PH connector - it has a smaller height but almost same distance between pins, no bending is necessary.